-It’s Official: CBS Orders ‘Young Sheldon’ for ‘The Big Bang Theory’ Prequel
+It’s Official: CBS Orders ‘Young Sheldon’ For ‘The Big Bang Theory’ Prequel

 — Entertainment Weekly (@EW) March 13, 2017

-The Independent report that Les Moonves, CBS’s CEO, has also said that CBS is “on the two-yard line” when it comes to approving 48 more episodes of the show.
+The Independent reports that Les Moonves, CBS’s CEO, has also said that CBS is “on the two-yard line” when it comes to approving 48 more episodes of the show.

 With two new series so close to being announced for The Big Bang Theory, the Young Sheldon show announcement is coming just in time.
 Les Moonves has described what fans can expect from a young Sheldon Cooper and the kind of environment he will be living in as Broadway World report.